blazium-engine/blazium-docs/tutorials/audio/audio_effects.rst

 Audio effects
 =============

-Godot includes several audio effects that can be added to an audio bus to alter every sound file that goes through that bus.
+Blazium includes several audio effects that can be added to an audio bus to alter every sound file that goes through that bus.

 .. image:: img/audio_buses4.webp